ispras/GNN-AID/tutorials/03_privacy_attack/README.md

 - Metrics demonstrate the defense effectiveness in reducing attack performance.

 #### You will get these results
+Note that this is not model performance, metrics being calculated on results of attack, for example accuracy means percentage of data that are right classified as train by MI Attacker
+Therefore we see that the defense reduced MI attacker's performance

 | Metric               | Attack (no defense) | Attack + defense |
 |----------------------|---------------------|------------------|